 - May 2014 – Ragan vs. Beall’s Outlet Stores, Inc. – Verdict of $430.
 On a rainy day, the plaintiff slipped and fell in water on the floor.
 The defendant claimed that the water was from the plaintiff’s umbrella.
 However, the plaintiff insisted that she had left her umbrella by the cash register.
 Her surgeon recommended future surgery, claiming she suffered disc problems.
 The defense countered that her injuries were unrelated to the fall and were instead degenerative.
 She had previously been in two car accidents and had sustained injuries to the same area.
 In addition to the listed factors, the jury considered her weight of more than 300 pounds and found her 95 percent negligent with the defendant 5 percent negligent for the final award.
 Prior to the trial, the defendant offered to settle the case for $50,000.

-Call our team to speak with a lawyer immediately to determine whether you have a case and what you can do about it.
+Call our team to speak with a Lakeland premises liability attorney immediately to determine whether you have a case and what you can do about it.